|

 layer depletion, "toxic" chemicals, etc.) may be operative,

 affecting many children and adults.
+Because it

 is impossible and not practical to expect anyone to stay on a